AccuWeather's Great American Road Trip

 The most beloved roadside attraction in America?

 Nearly 85 years ago, the future for this roadside staple looked bleak.
-But an ingenious marketing idea turned things around – and now it’s a South Dakota icon.
+But an ingenious marketing idea turned things around – and Lincoln and Holly got a look at what is now a South Dakota icon.

 Man’s ‘Enchanted Highway’ saved a small American town from dying